Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Expire Too Short

 If your expire value is too low and the primary goes down, secondaries will stop serving your zone quickly.
 Use at least 1 week (604800 seconds).
+This is particularly important for multi-provider DNS deployments where the secondary may be with a different provider.

 Negative TTL Too High

 A high minimum TTL means that if you create a new record, users who previously got an NXDOMAIN response will continue to see "not found" until the negative cache expires.
 Keep this at 300 seconds or lower for active zones.
+This is a common cause of the DNS_PROBE_FINISHED_NO_INTERNET error in browsers.

 Conclusion